vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 ```

-See in your **/build** folder, JS and CSS files get referenced with the hashed asset names automatically.
-As a result of this hashing busines, when you go through different pages in the same session or revisit a page again later, these assets have been cached and don’t need to be requested again—only until you change something.
+See, in your **/build** folder, JS and CSS files get referenced with the hashed asset names automatically.
+As a result of this hashing business, when you go through different pages in the same session or revisit a page again later, these assets have been cached and don’t need to be requested again—only until you change something.
 This process cuts down your number of requests by a staggering amount.
 Isn’t that cool?
 All of that with one line of code in **config.rb** and some *Sprockets* wizardry.
 Booyakasha!

 The key with all these asset optimization techniques is to minimize the number of requests and the request size of your files / assets.
 Middleman offers great performance boosts right out the box without any work on your end really.
 Just activate this stuff and sleep tight.
 GitHub Pages has everthing gzipped and minified out of the box btw.
-Doesn’t hurt thought to make sure everything is in place—especially if you later decide to host your app somewhere else you don’t need to think about solving this problem again.
+Doesn’t hurt though to make sure everything is in place—especially if you later decide to host your app somewhere else.
+By then, you don’t need to think about solving this problem again.

 Let’s have a look where we’re at.
 Your index page should look pretty barebones now: